-For example, you could have a SaaS tool for communication, another for project task management, and then use G Suite for document collaboration and storage.
+For example, you could have a SaaS tool for communication, another for project task management, and then use Google Workspace for document collaboration and storage.
 When using multiple tools, there is bound to be overlap or gaps in content.
 Also, employees are forced to log in to different platforms throughout the day, which decreases productivity.
 Information gets lost in the sea of different tools, leaving employees frustrated and confused.

 That brings us to one solution: the digital workplace.
 The modern-day business intranet software that is fully integrated with collaboration SaaS tools, user-minded and focused with extensive social networking platforms and user-generated content, hosted through the cloud so there is no need for local servers, bringing everything your employees need in one centralized hub that can be accessed from anywhere.
 The intranet adoption process is made easy through these features, functions and User Experience (UX) design, which will keep your employees coming back to your intranet platform.
 This is the type of intranet that enterprises need today, and it will soon become necessary if your company wants to remain relevant in this ever-changing technological world.

 The intranet Renaissance